engineerbaz/Bootcamp--CloudNative/01-RHEL.md

 ## Path
-- Absolute
+Absolute
--- /root/home/Desktop
+-  /root/home/Desktop

-- Relative
+Relative
--- home/Desktop
+- home/Desktop

+## Commands

+` cd ..`
+For taking one step back

+` cd `
+Takses you to home